martinberger-ch/oci-monitoring/README.md

 4. Prometheus scrapes the metric from the gateway
 5. Grafana reads the metric from Prometheus

-## Installed components by Ansible roles:
+## Installed components by Ansible roles

 - Docker
 - Steampipe